JuyeonYu/readit/docs/SESSION.md

 At the start of every session, the AI must comply with:

-“You are operating under SESSION.md.
+“I am operating under SESSION.md.
 State machine rules apply.”

 Failure to do so invalidates the session.

+⸻

-### File Visibility Rules
+8. File Visibility Rules

-- task.current.md is the ONLY executable task source
+	•	task.current.md is the ONLY executable task source
-- task.archive.md is read-only reference
+	•	task.archive.md is read-only reference
-- task.backlog.md must be ignored during IMPLEMENTING
+	•	task.backlog.md must be ignored during IMPLEMENTING
+	•	PRD.md may be read only when explicitly requested